By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

 Anthony is the author of the Lonely Planet guide to Kenya.

 Tsavo West is a real wilderness destination.
-All of the Big Five are present, but wildlife densities are lower than in some of the more popular parks in Kenya.
-However, there is a good variety of animals with many dry-country specials, including the shy lesser kudu and the rare fringe-eared oryx.
-Large elephant herds can be found gathering at the waterholes.
+All of the Big Five are present, and good lion, leopard and elephant sightings are possible.
+Elephant herds can be found gathered at the waterholes.
+However, wildlife densities are lower than in some of the more popular parks in Kenya.
+There is a good variety of animals though with many dry-country specials, including the shy lesser kudu and the rare fringe-eared oryx.

 Weather & Climate

 Like its sister park to the east, Tsavo West is a hot and dry place, even if temperatures drop significantly at night.
-The best place to escape the heat is the higher altitudes of the park, where it cools by 6.5°C/3.5°F for every 1000m/1000ft you climb.
-The Dry season (June to September) is characterized by bright, sunny days, and the Wet season (October to May) by afternoon showers.
+The best place to escape the heat is the higher altitudes of the park, where it cools by 6.5°C/3.5°F for every 1,000m/1,000ft you climb.
+The Dry season (June to October) is characterized by bright, sunny days, and the Wet season (November to May) by afternoon showers.

-If you prefer your vegetation green instead of brown, and want a clear view of Kilimanjaro, then the Wet season (October to May) is when you’ll want to visit.
+If you prefer your vegetation green instead of brown, and want a clear view of Kilimanjaro, then the Wet season (November to May) is when you’ll want to visit.
 Migratory birds also offer a great spectacle at this time.
-But for wildlife watching in general, you should really go in the drier months, when a lack of water sees animals gather at local rivers and waterholes.
+But for wildlife viewing in general, you should really go in the drier months (June to October and January to February), when a lack of water sees animals gather at local rivers and waterholes.

 Anthony is a photographer and writer for travel magazines and Lonely Planet, including the guides to Kenya and Botswana & Namibia.